nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `RemarkEditor#setRemark(name, remark)` — Sets the name and remark of the identified student or tuition class.
 * `RemarkEditor#getRemark()`— Retrieves the description input by the user as a `Remark`.

-The interactions between the components during the execution of the `RemarkCommand` is show in the sequence diagram below.
+The interactions between the components during the execution of the `RemarkCommand` is show in the *Sequence Diagram* below.
 The interactions and execution paths for `RemarkClassCommand` are the same. <br>
 ![Ui](images/RemarkCommandSequenceDiagram.png)

 Given below is an example usage scenario of how a user can interact with the `RemarkEditor` dialog.